 West goes into great detail about all the major tombs of Saqqara and Luxor, along with detailed descriptions of each funerary text.

 He provides fascinating insight into tomb symbolism and also the ancient Egyptian mindset in general.
 Despite the high price, it’s well worth picking up before your trip to Egypt.
-No other travel guide book on the market discusses Egypt from the symbolist perspective.
+No other travel guide on the market discusses Egypt from the symbolist perspective.

 The web site Osiris Net is entirely dedicated to ancient Egyptian tombs.
 It contains comprehensive historical and architectural information on just about every tomb in the country.
 While not intended for the casual tourist, it’s worth a look if you really want to know more about a particular tomb you enjoyed.